Weighted Minwise Hashing Beats Linear Sketching for Inner Product Estimation: Related Work

-\paragraph{Beyond Binary Vectors} There has been less work on obtaining better results for estimating inner products of vectors with non-binary entries.
+\myparagraph{Beyond Binary Vectors} There has been less work on obtaining better results for estimating inner products of vectors with non-binary entries.
 One recent paper \cite{LarsenPaghTetek:2021} proves refined bounds for the CountSketch method that depend on the $\ell_1$ norm of $\bv{a}$ and $\bv{b}$ (instead of the Euclidean norm).
 These bounds can be tighter than \Cref{fact:jl_result} for some vectors, especially when the sketch size $m$ is large.
-We refer the reader to that work for more details, although note that the results are not directly comparable to ours.
+However, the results are not directly comparable to ours.

 We take a different approach, moving beyond linear sketching entirely.
 Our main result is based on a class of sketches that we collectively refer to as ``Weighted MinHash'' methods \cite{ChiZhu:2017,Shrivastava:2016}.
 These methods include weighted versions of coordinated random sampling \cite{CohenKaplan:2007,CohenKaplan:2013}, as well as the ``Consistent Weighted Sampling'' algorithm \cite{ManasseMcSherryTalwar:2010,GollapudiPanigrahy:2006} and its descendants, which are essentially equivalent, but computationally cheaper to apply \cite{Ioffe:2010,WuLiChen:2019,HaeuplerManasseTalwar:2014}.
 As shown in \Cref{sec:main_result}, Weighted MinHash sketches allows us to handle vectors whose entries have \emph{highly varying magnitude} (in contrast to binary vectors, where all non-zero entries have the same magnitude of $1$).